JUPITER, Fla. – What boosters describe as the nation's last tackle powder-puff football game is no more, at least for now.

 But Principal Dan Frank, who has led the 2,800-student school for three years, is firm: This month's game is off.
 A girl broke her leg a few years ago, each year players get bruises and sprains, and there is always a chance of more serious injuries.

 "Student safety is my first priority," Frank said in a statement.
 "The narrow window of time for student preparation and practice, and the limited availability of properly fitting safety equipment would put our students at risk."
 A Hail Mary attempt to enlist Jupiter as the game's sponsor failed when Town Manager Andrew Lukasik rejected the idea, also citing safety concerns.

-Some girls and their parents said Frank told them that tackle powderpuff might be brought back under certain conditions: Instead of two weeks practice, there could be two months so the girls are better trained.
-Instead of using pads and helmets from the boys' team and a local youth league, football uniforms designed for girls could be purchased along with specific insurance for the game.
+Some girls and their parents said Frank told them tackle powder-puff might be brought back under certain conditions: Instead of two weeks practice, there could be two months so the girls are better trained.
+Instead of using pads and helmets from the boys' team and a local youth league, football uniforms designed for girls could be purchased, along with specific insurance for the game.